The Bforartists features at a glance.

 The range of plugins goes from various generators, like for trees or terrains, across fracture scripts, 3d printing toolboxes up to various im- and export scripts.

 - Cleaned up User Interface.
-More than 600 not necessary double menu entries removed.
+Lots of not necessary double, triple or even more equal menu entries removed.

 - Extended User Interface.
-Close to 100 formerly hotkey only tools have a menu entry now.
+Lots of formerly hotkey only tools have a menu entry now.

 - Rearranged User Interface.
 Some things are better accessible now, some are not so much in the way anymore.